 Inhale and step or jump toward your hands, half lift.
 Flatten your back, finding length in the spine.

 Exhale forward fold.

-Inhale stand bring your hands over the head.
+Inhale stand bring your hands over your head.
 Press your palms together above your head.
 Look up at the thumbs.

 Exhale return to your neutral standing position, Samasthiti.

-If you are new to yoga repeat that two more times.
-If you feel like you have the energy to do so repeat it 4 more times making a total of 5 times.
+Now, if you are new to yoga, repeat that two more times, but If you feel like you have the energy repeat it 4 more times, making a total of 5 times.

 Here’s an example of what the full practice looks like when strung together.

 The Sun Salutations build the foundation for your yoga practice.
 Even when you are pressed for time, you can spend just 5 minutes doing Surya Namaskar A to feel rejuvenated and renewed.
 As you do these motions again and again, they will become second nature to you.